Nonparametric Variable Screening with Optimal Decision Stumps: Introduction

 \subsection{Tree based variable selection procedures}

 Alternatively, because they are built from highly interpretable and simple objects, decision tree models are another important tool in the data analyst's repertoire.
 Indeed, after only a brief explanation, one is able to understand the tree construction and its output in terms of meaningful domain specific attributes of the variables.
-In addition to being interpretable, tree based models have many other advantages which make them attractive options in many applications.
-They have good computational scalability as the number of data points grows, making them faster than other methods when dealing with large datasets.
-Additionally, they can naturally handle a mixture of numeric variables, categorical variables, and missing values.
-Tree based models are also quite robust to outliers, require less preprocessing (because they are invariant to monotone transformations of the inputs), and are relatively unaffected by the inclusion of many irrelevant variables \citep{hastie2009elements, klusowski2020sparse}.
+In addition to being interpretable, tree based model have good computational scalability as the number of data points grows, making them faster than many other methods when dealing with large datasets.
+In terms of flexibility, they can naturally handle a mixture of numeric variables, categorical variables, and missing values.
+Lastly, they require less preprocessing (because they are invariant to monotone transformations of the inputs), are quite robust to outliers, and are relatively unaffected by the inclusion of many irrelevant variables \citep{hastie2009elements, klusowski2020sparse}, the last point being of relevance to the variable selection problem.

 Conventional tree structured models such as CART \citep{breiman1984}, random forests \citep{breiman2001}, ExtraTrees \citep{geurts2006extratrees}, and gradient tree boosting \citep{friedman2001greedy} are also equipped with heuristic variable importance measures that can be used to rank and identify relevant predictor variables for further investigation (such as plotting their partial dependence functions).
 In fact, tree based variable importance measures have been used to discover genes in bioinformatics \citep{breiman2001statistical,lunetta2004screening,bureau2005snps,diaz2006gene,huynh-thu2010inferring}, identify loyal customers and clients \citep{buckinx2007predicting,buckinx2005customer,lariviere2005predicting}, detect network intrusion \citep{zhang2006hybrid,zhang2008hybrid}, and understand income redistribution preferences \citep{keely2008understanding}, to name a few applications.